sjfke/nonbleedingedge/projects/docker-or-podman.rst

 Recommendation
 **************

 If you want the latest, greatest, Docker technology, and are happy to work with ``docker compose`` for multi-container development, then Docker is the better choice.
-It lacks direct Kubernetes support, so forced to use ``Kind``, ``MiniKube``, ``Kubernetes`` and develop and maintain separate files.
+It lacks direct Kubernetes support, so forced to use ``Kind``, ``MiniKube``, ``Kubernetes`` and develop and maintain separate manifest files.

 If you want to work with Kubernetes for development, testing and deployment then ``Podman`` and ``Podman Desktop`` is the better choice.
 Additionally commands like ``podman generate`` permit creating template Kubernetes manifest files from deployed containers, and ``podman compose`` (executable or Python script) allows your existing ``docker compose`` files to be used.

-Personally I found ``podman`` to be easy to use, the command syntax is a bit more consistent.
+Personally I found ``podman`` to be easier because the command syntax is a bit more consistent.
 On the ``Windows 11 Home edition`` laptops used for testing, ``podman`` was quicker to start, deploy and at running containers, especially using ``podman kube play`` but appeared slower when building containers where the container base image is not local and has to be ``pulled``